 Here are the core networks the virtual providers use:

 If all else fails, it might be time to switch.
-Outside the big four – O2, Vodafone, EE and Three – a wide range of operators are now competing for your business, and some of them offer great value for money on Sim-only deals.
-Switching is easy, and you should be able to keep your old number.
+Outside the big four – EE, O2, Three and Vodafone – a wide range of operators are now competing for your business, and some offer great-value Sim-only deals.
+Switching is easy and you should be able to keep your old number.

 It's notoriously tricky to bag an iPhone on a budget – even older iPhones don't tend to see too many discounts.
 They hold their value better than older Androids, so you often see them on the second-hand market.

-However, if you look in the right place at the right time you can get some money off.
-Retailers such as Amazon and Argos occasionally bring their prices down, although you should make sure you're buying a new rather than refurbished phone.
+However, if you look in the right place at the right time, you can get some money off.
+Retailers such as Amazon and Argos occasionally bring their prices down, although you should make sure you're buying a new rather than refurbished handset.

-New iPhones usually drop in September, so the end of the year is a good time to look for the previous models, particularly as seasonal Black Friday and Christmas sales roll in.
+New iPhones usually launch in September, so the end of the year is a good time to look for the previous models, particularly as the Black Friday and Christmas sales roll in.

 Apple also offers a trade-in scheme, so you can knock down the price of a new handset slightly if you're upgrading from an older iPhone.

-Google launches its flagship phones in October, so it's worth putting a Pixel on your Black Friday shortlist for a double whammy of deals.
+Google launches its flagship phones in October, so it's worth putting a Pixel on your shortlist late in the year.

-You'll see the biggest bargains on older handsets, but even more recent phones can get some early discounts at major retailers such as Laptops Direct and Carphone Warehouse.
+You'll see the biggest bargains on older handsets, but even more recent phones can get some early discounts at major retailers such as Carphone Warehouse and Laptops Direct.

 If you're after a Samsung Galaxy on a budget, you might be tempted by some of its reasonably priced handsets from its A, J and M ranges.
-Mid-range models have come on leaps and bounds over the past few years, and spending £300-£400 can get you a slim, stylish and powerful model that may not look too different from a high-end cousin.
+Mid-range models have come on leaps and bounds over the past few years, and spending £300 to £400 can get you a slim, stylish and powerful model that may not look too different from a high-end version.